FallibleInc/blog/_posts/2015-10-08-Bookmyshow-hack-delete-all-users-profile-and-wallet.md

 ### Bug video proof

-We had to create a video using mitmproxy for BMS developers to demonstrate that there actually was a bug, since their CEO was not paying attenion.
+The video we created to demonstrate that there actually was a bug, since their CEO was not paying attenion.

 <iframe width="420" height="315" src="https://www.youtube.com/embed/3jWQImzQzQ0" frameborder="0" allowfullscreen></iframe>